Two Cities exists to Love God, Love Each Other, and Love the World.

 Groups will have a large range of demographics.
 Some groups will be arranged by geography, and some will be arranged by age and stage.
 Our hope is that some groups will also be multi-generational, multi-racial, as well as socio-economically diverse.

 What content will groups use for discussion?

 Community Groups will follow a sermon-guided discussion model.
-The idea of groups is to expound on the previous week’s message and give personal application.
+The idea of groups is to expound on the previous week’s sermon and Scripture, as well as delving into personal application.

 How will groups change and multiply?